-The Toyota Sequoia is a relatively new to the Toyota line having been debuted in September of 2000 for a 2001 model year.
+The Toyota Sequoia is relatively new to the Toyota line having debuted in September of 2000 for a 2001 model year.
 It’s petagree sits on the platform of the Tundra pick-up truck which was introduced in 1999.
 The first generation of Sequoias (XK30/XK40) lasted through 2007 of which just over 370,000 units were sold in the US.
 The second generation (XK60) spans from 2008 to present.
 Little upgrades were made until 2015 when the Sequoia didn’t receive much attention, although that may be understandable considering the Insurance Institute for Highway Safety (IIHS) found the Sequoia 4WD to be one of the safer vehicles to be in.
-It had the lowest overall driver death rate in its class with 0 deaths per million registered vehicle years.
+It had the lowest overall driver death rate in its class with zero deaths per million registered vehicle years.
 In 2018 the TRD (Toyota Racing Development) trim was introduced and a TRD Pro version is expected for 2020.

 For this road trip test, we really needed the spaciousness of the third row because along with our family of four, my dad was out for a visit from California and we all headed from Boulder down to Crested Butte to visit my dad’s sister.
 Being winter, we naturally had to take our ski gear with us and that meant adding the box to the roof to fit all of us plus our gear.
 It’s about a four and a half hour drive to cover the 240 miles each way.

 Specifically, we were set up with the 2019 Toyota Sequoia 4×4 TRD Sport Premium with tow package and a 5.7L V8 which priced out just short of $60k as driven.
 The TRD Sport starts at $51.5k and the base model, the SR5, starts at $48.8k.